samayo/Autolog/README.md

 ## Autolog

-A lonely PHP class to help log/send your errors, notifications from your app or from `/var/log/` or as they appear
+A PHP class to help log/send your errors, notifications from your app or from `/var/log/` or as they appear

-> (!) this is a slightly polished: lazy weekend-hack/project from some years ago. you know what that means `¯\_(ツ)_/¯`

 Install
 -----